bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Notice how the measurement data moves up and down a lot but the moving average behaves much better?

-\[Habit formation and impressions?]

-Benefit of daily habit.
-It forms a strong habit and diminishes the impression of the weight...

 ### What you did last week predicts your progress this week

-The moving average helps you analyse the trend, but what if you want to make forecasts?

-You can use the moving average, but it's

-You can use more advanced techniques to forecast future weight based on past weight data.

-\[Regression]

-Here's a regression model I fitted to real client data using the scikitlearn library in Python.
-Regression tries to find a linear relationship between
+The moving average has many applications, in finance it's often used to generate trading signals for stocks.
+You can use it to forecast your weight and support decision making in a similar way.

+Machine learning can be used to improve the accuracy of those forecasts.
+Here are the results using regression model I fitted to real weight data, the predictions are in green and the actual values are in blue.

 ![](/images/model.png)

 Look how closely the predicted values are to the actual weight data.

+Regression techniques are foundational in machine learning, they try to find a linear relationship between a independent variable (like time) and an dependent variable (like weight).

 The model doesn't know _anything_ about calorie intake, macronutrients, or exercise.
-It only knows about past weight.
+It only knows about past weight data.

 What does that tell you?